akshayPaswan33/ooad/README.md

 The Command Pattern encapsulates a request (LightOn, GarageOpen) as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+## Adapter and Facade Pattern
+A facade not only simplifies an interface, it decouples a client from a subsystem of components.
+Facades and adapters may wrap multiple classes, but a facade’s intent is to simplify, while an adapter’s is to convert the interface to something different.

+## Template method pattern

+The Template Method defines the steps of an algorithm and allows subclasses to provide the implementation for one or more steps.